Policies & Services

 Center staff is happy to assist scholars both on-site and via remote requests.
 See our Academic Research Assistance & Topics page for more.

-Center staff is happy to help genealogists plan a visit to conduct their own research or can be hired to conduct research for you.
+Center staff is happy to help genealogists plan a visit (by appointment) to conduct their own research or can be hired to conduct research for you.
 See our Genealogy Research Services page for more.

 The Swenson Center gratefully accepts donations that support our mission and are of historical value.